-What does this have to do with writing?
 A hamburger can help you remember the parts of a paragraph.
 The top bun is the topic sentence, the meat and toppings are the body (which includes supporting details), and the bottom bun is the closing sentence.

 Take out a piece of paper and pencil.
 As you watch Paragraph Structure, by Shaun Macleod, Smrt English, take notes on the parts of a paragraph and what is included in each part:

 Read the two examples of a paragraph below.
-Which one is better?
-Why is it better?

 It is winter.
 There is snow on the ground.
 I enjoy thinking about gardens.
 I like to imagine all kinds of lovely flowers.
 I can almost see their bright colors.
 I can almost smell their fragrant perfumes.